trezor/trezor-firmware/docs/common/communication/passphrase.md

 In the default Trezor setting, the passphrase is obtained from the Host.
 Trezor sends a PassphraseRequest message and awaits PassphraseAck as a response.
 This message contains field `passphrase` to transmit it or it has `on_device` boolean flag to indicate that the user wishes to enter the passphrase on Trezor instead.
 Setting both `passphrase` and `on_device` to true is forbidden.

-Note that this has changed as of TBD.
+Note that this has changed as of 2.3.0.
 In previous firmware versions the `on_device` flag was in the PassphraseRequest message, since this decision has been made on Trezor.
 We also had two additional messages PassphraseStateRequest and PassphraseStateAck which were removed.

 ## Example